MolBIFFM/diana/README.md

 the pathway and `"proteins"` refers to the space separated accessions of these proteins.

-Relationships of Reactome pathways are not annotated with additional information besides the related pathways.
+Relationships of Reactome pathways contain no additional information besides the related pathways.

 ## References

-The configuration files in this repository refer to data sets supplemented with the following publications.
+The configuration files in this repository refer to data sets supplemented with the following publications:

 - Fiskin, E. et al. (2016) **Global Analysis of Host and Bacterial** **Ubiquitinome in Response to *Salmonella* Typhimurium Infection**, *Mol.*